motoq/eom/README.md

 1. It plays well with legacy C and FORTRAN libraries
 2. A number of mature and fast C++ math libraries are available
 3. Code designed to run on hardware can be tested
+4. Modern C++ is a really great language, despite all the baggage (a C++17 compatible compiler is required)

 The Mozilla Public License 2.0 (MPL2) was chosen because it protects the open source nature of this code while still allowing it to be used with